The Role of Symmetry in Quantum Query-to-Communication Simulation: Notation and preliminaries

 \item if the input $x \in \pmone^n$ satisfies $x\in\pm H(s)$ for some $s \in \pmone^{\log n}$, then the algorithm returns $s$ with probability $1$. \end{itemize}

 Consider a symmetric Boolean function $f:\pmone^n\to\pmone$.
 Define the quantity

 from~\cite{paturi:degree}.
 One can think of $\Gamma(f)$ as essentially the length of the interval of Hamming weights around $n/2$ where $f$ is constant (for example, for the majority and parity functions this would be~1, and for $\OR_n$ this would be $n-1$).
+It is known that this quantity determines the bounded-error quantum query complexity of~$f$: